NuKeeperDotNet/NuKeeper/GettingStarted.md

 ### Update Mode

+Use update mode to apply an update to code.

-Apply a selected update to a solution:
+Apply a update chosen by NuKeeper to a solution:
 ````
 cd C:\code\MyApp
 NuKeeper mode=update